 The internet is chock-full of stories from other successful freelancers earning 6-figures on Upwork.

 So if you’ve never heard of such a thing, something tells me you haven’t been looking very hard.
-I’d never heard of mustard flavored ice cream before I googled it.
+I’d never heard of pickle-flavored cotton candy before I googled it.
 It’s also, apparently, a thing.